-Challenges abound for small and medium size companies wishing to gain access to the Indonesian market, ranked 73rd by the World Bank in its 2020 Ease of Doing Business report (tied with 72nd place, Luxembourg, with a DB score of 69.6).
+Challenges abound for small and medium size companies wishing to gain access to the Indonesian market.
 The Government of Indonesia at times has been touting plans to reduce bureaucratic red tape to facilitate investment as well as to put forth measures that achieve the opposite effect.
 Major challenges revolve around labor relations, intellectual property protection, transparent rules setting and implementation, standards and certification, and pricing.

 U.S. companies continue to identify Local Content Requirements (LCR) as one of the most significant challenges they face in Indonesia.
 Local Content Requirements were originally focused exclusively on the oil and gas sector but have more recently been applied to an increasingly broad range of economic sectors.
 Foreign operators can now face requirements to source more than 75% of the inputs for projects locally, a challenge in a market with limited advanced manufacturing.
 Opportunities in the pharmaceutical, medical device, renewable energy and aerospace sectors are held back by overly stringent local content requirements.

-Protection of intellectual property is a key concern, with Indonesia remaining on the Priority Watch List in the 2020 Special 301 Report.
+Protection of intellectual property is a key concern, with Indonesia remaining on the Priority Watch List in the 2021 Special 301 Report.
 U.S. exporters and businesses planning to establish a significant presence in Indonesia should be aware of widespread copywrite piracy and trademark counterfeiting, both online and in physical markets.
+In a positive development, Indonesia established a new Intellectual Property Enforcement Task Force to improve coordination on IP enforcement, which aims to improve intra-government coordination on enforcement.
+However, the Task Force’s activities have been limited so far.
+U.S. stakeholders continue to note positive developments related to Indonesia’s efforts to address online piracy, including increased enforcement efforts and cooperation between the Ministry of Communications and Informatics and the Directorate General for Intellectual Property (DGIP).

 Indonesia’s 2016 Patent Law continues to raise concerns, including with respect to the patentability criteria for incremental innovations, local manufacturing and use requirements, the grounds and procedures for issuing compulsory licenses and disclosure requirements for inventions related to traditional knowledge and genetic resources.
 [See the U.S. Trade Representative National Trade Estimate 2021 for more detail.]